noahgibbs/pixiurge/CONCEPTS.md

 Pixiurge is somewhat inspired by Rails: it tries to be batteries-included, opinionated and friendly to new users.
-And while there's definitely some "Ruby magic" happening, it's well-documented and tries to get out of your way.
+And while there's definitely some "Ruby magic" happening, Pixiurge's magic is well-documented and tries to get out of your way.

 Inside, Pixiurge has several major components: the simulation, the network server and the in-browser front end.
 Obviously there are many smaller components inside these and connecting them.
-But it's useful for you to think of Pixiurge as a sort of connector between the major components.
-It will also be simpler for you to learn one or two components at a time instead of everything all at once.
+But it's useful for you to think of Pixiurge as a sort of connector between these major components.
+It will also be simpler for you to learn Pixiurge one or two components at a time instead of everything all at once.

 Pixiurge runs its simulation and displays the results in the browser continually.
 It accepts control information from the browsers and